 With an online mode of learning, the assessments are also held online.
 The advantages of online classes are that it increases cheating and unethical behaviour.
 This disadvantages of online learning is the most difficult to contend with.

 As compared to the physical assessments, students can cheat easily in the online assessments.
 Students can cheat in the examination as they are at ease and can quickly look for answers online on different blogs and websites.
 Unfortunately, there is room for contract cheating practices as without a proper identification verification system, it is difficult to detect who is appearing for the online examination, resulting in a wholly fraudulent examination result.

 It is complicated to solve this issue of cheating in online learning environments as video feed is the only straightforward solution.
 There are many software available to stop cheating and plagiarism.
 But students can bypass almost all of them.

-Online learning can be stressful and burdensome if you are not very comfortable with computers and software.
+Disadvantages of online learning can cause stress and be burdensome if you are not very comfortable with computers and software.
 It is not suitable for fields that require mandatory practical or field experiences.
 It can also affect the health of the individuals involved in the learning process because of social isolation and increased stress.

 But as the time changes, adaptation to new methods of learning is inevitable.
 There are many advantages of online learning as well.